Anchorage Daily News

 The Anchorage Daily News is a daily newspaper published by the Binkley Co., and based in Anchorage, Alaska.
 It is the most widely read newspaper and news website (adn.com) in the state of Alaska.

-The newspaper is headquartered in Anchorage, with bureaus in Wasilla, Alaska and Juneau, Alaska.
-The paper sells within Alaska at the retail price of $2 daily except Saturday, with the Sunday/Thanksgiving Day final selling for $3.
-The retail price for the paper outside Alaska and home delivery subscription rates vary by location.
+The newspaper is headquartered in Anchorage, with bureaus in Wasilla and Juneau.

 History

 Early history

 The Anchorage Daily News was born as the weekly Anchorage News, publishing its first issue January 13, 1946.
-The paper’s founder and first publisher was Norman C. Brown.
+The paper's founder and first publisher was Norman C. Brown.
 The early president of the paper's parent company was Harry J. Hill, who was also assistant treasurer of The Lathrop Company.
 This established the theory that Cap Lathrop was really behind the publication, but didn't wish to have his name formally associated with it, unlike his other newspapers such as the Fairbanks Daily News-Miner.
 Brown did share Lathrop's views on the statehood issue.
 Brown became a leader in the short-lived mid-1950s movement to turn Alaska into a commonwealth rather than a state.

 The newspaper became an afternoon daily in May 1948, although it wouldn't publish a Sunday newspaper until June 13, 1965.
 By then, the Anchorage Daily News had become a morning newspaper, making that switch on April 13, 1964.

 By the 1970s, the gradual downturn in the newspaper industry was taking its toll on the ADN.
 Lawrence Fanning had purchased the paper in 1968, but suffered a heart attack at his desk and died in 1971.
 His widow, Katherine Woodruff "Kay" Fanning, took over.
 Kay Fanning had previously been married into the Marshall Field family (she was the mother of Ted Field).
 This was of no help to her, as the paper plunged further into debt as the decade wore on.
 In 1974, Fanning entered into a joint operating agreement with the Anchorage Times.
 Times publisher Robert Atwood cancelled the agreement 4 years later.
 By this point, the paper's news-gathering and editorial operations were operating out of a small two-story storefront building at the corner of West Seventh Avenue and I Street.